Young Folks

-"Young Folks" is the first single from Swedish band Peter Bjorn and John's third album, Writer's Block (released in 2006).
-The single features Victoria Bergsman as a guest vocalist.
+"Young Folks" is the first single from Swedish band Peter Bjorn and John's third album, Writer's Block (2006).
+The single features Victoria Bergsman (formerly of The Concretes and of the project Taken by Trees) as a guest vocalist.
 The song received generally positive reviews from critics and performed well in the record charts, reaching the top 40 in Canada, the Czech Republic, Finland, Germany, Hungary, Ireland, and the United Kingdom.

-A music video made for the song features animated versions of Peter and Bergsman performing the song in various locations.
+A music video, directed by Ted Malmros (Shout Out Louds) with animation by Graham Samuels, made for the song features animated versions of Peter and Bergsman performing the song in various locations.